 Who are the actors?

 Who is taking part in the story?
 What are their motivations?
 Are they allies, enemies, or NPCs?
-Familiarize your dev or artist team (i.e. the people who are going to be reading the Game Design Document) with these characters.
+Familiarize your development team (i.e. the people who are going to be reading the Game Design Document) with these characters.
 Describe their place in the story and how the player will interact with them.
 Consider working out the story behind your enemies as well.
 This a classic way to add depth to your story.
 Think about adding a motivation as to why they’re against the player.
 Lots of storytelling opportunities can be found by using this approach.

 Where does your game take place?